 As with other Impact Areas, each enterprise should consider goals they already manage to so they can define each Financial Objectives Impact Magnitude.
 By now, our example manufacturer is used to degrees of performance they will tolerate and those they will not.

-Recall that their definition for their Financial Objectives Impact Area was, "To achieve our profit goals each year."
-Their goals likely have an explicit line between profitability and loss, but may not distinguish between "Negligible" and "Acceptable," or between "High" and "Catastrophic."
+Recall that their definition for their Financial Objectives Impact Area was "To achieve our profit goals each year."
+Their goals likely have an explicit line between profitability and loss, but may Figure 9, Financial Objectives not distinguish between "Negligible" and "Acceptable," or between "High" and "Catastrophic."
 The Impact Criteria Survey provides prompts to help make this a simple task.

-Figure 9.
-Financial Objectives Impact Magnitude prompts and custom responses
+Impact Magnitude prompts and custom responses

-Impact Magnitude Prompt Response Negligible What observable evidence would you have that your financial objectives - as you defined them above - would be unaffected? \$1,000 Acceptable What observable evidence would you have that your financial objectives would be compromised, but it would not require \$ correction? \$10,000 Unacceptable What observable evidence would you have that your financial objectives would be compromised in a way that would require correction, but the correction could be achieved through the normal course of business? \$500,000 High What observable evidence would you have that your financial objectives would be compromised so badly that extraordinary efforts would be required to restore them? \$5,000,000 Catastrophic Leave this blank
+Impact Magnitude Prompt Response Negligible objectives - as you defined them above - would be unaffected? \$1,000 Acceptable What observable evidence would you have that your financial objectives would be compromised, but it would not require correction? \$10,000 Unacceptable correction, but the correction could be achieved through the normal course of business? \$500,000 High What observable evidence would you have that your financial objectives would be compromised so badly that extraordinary efforts would be required to restore them? \$5,000,000 Catastrophic Leave this blank

 - Defining Negligible Financial Objectives Impact Magnitudes: In this case, the manufacturer has said that they would not pay attention to a problem if it resulted in an unexpected \$1,000 impact.
 Perhaps they know that they normally ignore budget variances that are smaller than that amount.
-The \$1,000 figure is the maximum impact they would suffer and call it Negligible. - Defining Acceptable Financial Objectives Impact Magnitudes: The manufacturer has determined that if they would not invest to prevent an unexpected impact of \$10,000 (perhaps they regularly vary in their budgets by that amount each year), then they would accept an unexpected cost of up to that amount.
-Again, the \$10,000 figure represents the maximum unexpected cost they could find Acceptable. - Defining Unacceptable Financial Objectives Impact Magnitudes: If a security incident or a Safeguard creates a financial impact that exceeds \$10,000 then it crosses into "Unacceptable" territory.
+The \$1,000 figure is the maximum impact they would suffer and call it Negligible. - Defining Acceptable Financial Objectives Impact Magnitudes: The manufacturer has determined that if they would not invest to prevent an unexpected impact of \$500,000 (perhaps they regularly vary in their budgets by that amount each year), then they would accept an unexpected cost of up to that amount.
+Again, the \$500,000 figure represents the maximum unexpected cost they could find Acceptable. - Defining Unacceptable Financial Objectives Impact Magnitudes: If a security incident or a Safeguard creates a financial impact that exceeds \$500,000 then it crosses into "Unacceptable" territory.
 The question for your enterprise is, "What is the ceiling for that Impact Magnitude?"
 By reading a description of the High Impact Magnitude definition, we get a sense of our upper limit for Unacceptable Impact Magnitudes for Financial Objectives.
-The manufacturer believes that while over \$10,000 would be the floor of the unexpected financial impacts that they would accept, they believe that they could recover from an unexpected loss of \$500,000 after a fiscal year.
+The manufacturer believes that while over \$500,000 would be the floor of the unexpected financial impacts that they would accept, they believe that they could recover from an unexpected loss of \$2,500,000 after a fiscal year.
 Beyond that, they would need to make significant changes to how they do business (layoffs, new efficiencies, or investments) to recover from that loss.
-As a result, they state \$500,000 as their response to the prompt for Unacceptable. - Defining High Financial Objectives Impact Magnitudes: You should again read the response to the previous prompt as the minimum threshold that puts your Impact Magnitude into High territory.
-The manufacturer set the minimum threshold for High Impact Magnitudes above \$500,000 by making \$500,000 the maximum amount for Unacceptable Impact Magnitudes.
-Once they cross the \$500,000 impact amount they are in High territory.
+As a result, they state \$2,500,000 as their response to the prompt for Unacceptable. - Defining High Financial Objectives Impact Magnitudes: You should again read the response to the previous prompt as the minimum threshold that puts your Impact Magnitude into High territory.
+The manufacturer set the minimum threshold for High Impact Magnitudes above \$2,500,000 by making \$2,500,000 the maximum amount for Unacceptable Impact Magnitudes.
+Once they cross the \$2,500,000 impact amount they are in High territory.
 This prompt is asking us how high a Financial Objectives Impact Magnitude could be while still allowing us to continue existing or operating.
 In other words, when would the financial loss put us out of business?
 The manufacturer sets that limit at \$5,000,000.